-Mark was an adjunct professor at Seton Hall University Law School from 2008 to 2012.
+Mark was an adjunct professor at Seton Hall Law School from 2008 to 2012, and serves as a visiting professor at the American University in Cairo.
 He is the former chairman of the board of directors of a non-profit, non-governmental organization of the United Nations dedicated to global issues education.
-He currently serves on various civic and charitable organizations throughout New Jersey and also speaks Arabic.
+He currently serves on various civic and charitable organizations throughout New Jersey and New York.
+Mark also speaks Arabic.

-Co-lead counsel in an international arbitration involving the development of the Jack Nicklaus Golf Course Korea.
-Won a multi-million dollar award on behalf of the U.S. co-developer.
+Served as lead counsel in a trial involving the development of the Jack Nicklaus Golf Course Korea; won a multi-million dollar award on behalf of the U.S. co-developer

-Co-lead counsel in a complex commercial dispute in federal court, winning a multi-million dollar judgment consisting of commissions owed to a sales agent for the sale of military equipment to NATO.
+Served as co-lead counsel in a complex commercial dispute in federal court, winning a multi-million dollar judgment consisting of commissions owed to a sales agent for the sale of military equipment to NATO

-Lead counsel for a collateral manager in an interpleader action concerning a $1 billion part-synthetic Collateralized Debt Obligation transaction.
+Served as lead counsel for a collateral manager in an interpleader action concerning a $1 billion part-synthetic Collateralized Debt Obligation transaction

-Lead counsel in a federal civil RICO suit against a 401(k) Plan Administrator who embezzled retirement funds.
+Served as lead counsel in a federal civil RICO suit against a 401(k) Plan Administrator who embezzled retirement funds

-Associate counsel in an internal investigation of a Fortune 100 company related to parallel enforcement proceedings brought by the New Jersey Attorney General's Office and the U.S. Attorney's Office.
+Served as associate counsel in an internal investigation of a Fortune 100 company related to parallel enforcement proceedings brought by the New Jersey Attorney General's Office and the U.S. Attorney's Office

-Lead counsel in connection with enforcement proceedings brought by FINRA against a former director of a global financial institution.
+Served as lead counsel in connection with enforcement proceedings brought by FINRA against a former director of a global financial institution

 Recognized as an Empire State Counsel by the New York State Bar Association for pro bono commitment, 2014